 - Target people who like your competitors

-- Have one ad for people who like your page and one for those who haven’t liked your page
+- Create one ad for fans only, and one for those who haven’t liked it yet

-- Explore Facebook’s different interest categories: precise, broad, and partner category targeting
+- Explore Facebook’s demographics, interest and behavior categories (formerly precise, broad, and partner categories)

-Next time you feel compelled to “Boost” the post, reach for the Power Editor instead.
-Or call us and let us manage your Facebook activation campaigns.
+Next time you feel compelled to “Boost” the post, reach for the self-serve tool instead.
+Or call us and let us manage your Facebook marketing campaigns.

 Just please, think about the kittens.